hanabi/hanabi.github.io/Reference.md

 ### The Elimination Riding Deduction Bluff

 - Typically, when a player has two cards with *Elimination Notes* and the "true" copy of the card is on chop, you must clue it to let them know.
-- However, if the other card is also playable, you can "lie" to them and not clue anything.
+- However, if the other card is also playable, you can choose to not clue anything.
 - Next, the player should perform an *Elimination Riding Deduction*, and play the unrelated card.
 - After that, there will be only one card left with an *Elimination Note*, so they will go on to play the "true" card on their next turn.